WMGW

-WMGW (1490 AM) is a commercial radio station in Meadville, Pennsylvania, the seat of government for Crawford County.
-WMGW is owned by Seven Mountains Media.
+WMGW (1490 AM) is a commercial radio station in Meadville, Pennsylvania, United States and is owned by Seven Mountains Media.

-Programming is simulcast on one other Seven Mountains Media station, WFRA 1450 AM in Franklin.
+Programming is simulcast on one other Seven Mountains Media station, WFRA in Franklin.
 WMGW is also heard on 250-watt FM translator W264DK at 100.7 MHz.

 History

 Early years

 WMGW signed on the air in 1947, as the first radio station in Crawford County.
 It was founded by Meadville physician Dr. Harry C. Winslow.
 Dr. Winslow chose his daughter's initials (Mary Grace Winslow) for the station's call letters.
 A year after WMGW's founding, an FM station was added at 100.3, WMGW-FM.
 For the first three decades, WMGW and WMGW-FM mostly simulcast their programming.

 Like many small-town radio stations, WMGW-AM-FM broadcast a full service radio format through the 1960s, 1970s and 1980s, consisting of local, world and national news, local and Pittsburgh sports, and adult contemporary music.
 World and national news was provided by ABC News and the Associated Press radio network.

 In the early 1970s, WMGW-AM-FM were purchased by the Regional Broadcasters Group headquartered in Kingston, New York.
 The FM station's call sign was changed to WZPR as a tribute to Meadville's Talon Corporation which, nearly a century earlier, had become America's first manufacturer of "hookless fasteners" or zippers.
 While WMGW's format remained the same, WZPR changed to automated beautiful music, and in 1978 it switched to its current format, country music, eventually taking the WGYY call sign.